BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Related Work

-BlackboxBench is designed for vision tasks, currently the most extensively studied ML setting.
-Moreover, unlike some excellent benchmarks specialized in defenses (\textit{e.g.}, RobustBench, \cite{robustbench}, \href{https://www.robust-ml.org/}{RobustML}), our aim is to track the real progress in black-box adversarial attacks.
-Various libraries including CleverHans\cite{papernot2016technical}, FoolBox\cite{rauber2017foolbox}, ART\cite{nicolae2018adversarial}, DEEPSEC \cite{deepsec} AdverTorch\cite{ding2019advertorch}, SecML\cite{pintor2019secml}, RealSafe \cite{realsafe}, AdvBox\cite{goodman2020advbox}, DeepRobust\cite{li2020deeprobust}, and TransferAttackEval \cite{eval} have all provided evaluation for popular adversarial attacks.
-Nevertheless, BlackboxBench sets itself apart from existing benchmarks from five key perspectives, as detailed in Tab. \ref{tab:difference}. \begin{itemize} \item \textbf{Programming characteristic} Most libraries employ the object-oriented programming (OOP) language.
-However, we notice that all the attack algorithms within query-based category or transfer-based category share highly similar procedures.
-In essence, all the methods can be implemented through specific modules (see Fig. \ref{modules}).
-Particularly, their modules for generating perturbations (\ie, attack module) can be consolidated into a unified pipeline, comprising multiple functional blocks (see Fig. \ref{pipeline}).
-By building a modular and unified procedural programming structure, BlackboxBench can easily switch from one method to another by just modifying a single functional block, without redefining the whole optimization process like OOP-style benchmarks.
-Note that while DEEPSEC and SecML also feature a modular architecture, they lack an unified attack module compared to BlackboxBench. \item \textbf{Code framework} BlackboxBench is implemented in PyTorch, a widely used framework within the deep learning research community. \item \textbf{Algorithms coverage} The number and published years of white-box (WA) and black-box (BA) adversarial attacks \footnotemark{} that each library covers is listed in the fifth and sixth column of Tab. \ref{tab:difference}, respectively.
-BlackboxBench stands out by supporting 55 black-box attack methods from 2017 to 2023, diverging from other benchmarks that mainly encompass white-box or early black-box techniques.
+BlackboxBench is designed for norm-bounded noise perturbed vision tasks, currently the most extensively studied ML setting.
+Moreover, unlike some excellent benchmarks specialized in defenses (\textit{e.g.}, RobustBench \cite{robustbench}, \href{https://www.robust-ml.org/}{RobustML}), our aim is to track the real progress in black-box adversarial attacks.
+Various libraries including CleverHans\cite{papernot2016technical}, FoolBox\cite{rauber2017foolbox}, ART\cite{nicolae2018adversarial}, DEEPSEC \cite{deepsec} AdverTorch\cite{ding2019advertorch}, SecML\cite{pintor2019secml}, RealSafe \cite{realsafe}, AdvBox\cite{goodman2020advbox}, DeepRobust\cite{li2020deeprobust}, TransferAttackEval \cite{eval}, Torchattacks\cite{torchattacks} and TA-Bench\cite{tabench} have all provided evaluation for popular adversarial attacks. \textbf{Nevertheless, BlackboxBench sets itself apart from existing benchmarks from four key perspectives, as detailed in Tab. \ref{tab:difference} of the Supplemental Material.} \begin{itemize}[leftmargin=15pt,itemsep=1pt,topsep=0pt] \item \bluetwo{ \textbf{Programming characteristic} Most libraries employ object-oriented programming (OOP) to define attacks as separate classes.
+In contrast, BlackboxBench features a modular codebase with an attack module that integrates various attacks into a unified attack pipeline composed of several functional blocks.
+This procedural structure allows easy switching between attacks or integrating multiple attacks into a more powerful one by modifying or combining functional blocks within the unified attack pipeline, without the need to redefine the entire optimization process as required in OOP-style benchmarks.
+Note that while DEEPSEC\cite{deepsec} and SecML\cite{pintor2019secml} also feature modular architectures, they lack a unified attack module compared to BlackboxBench. } \item \textbf{Algorithm coverage} Taking a look at the number and published years of white-box (WA) and black-box (BA) adversarial attacks\footnotemark{} that each library covers, BlackboxBench stands out by supporting 59 black-box attack methods from 2017 to 2023, diverging from other benchmarks that mainly encompass white-box or early black-box techniques.